 The Welcome Weekend for the friends and family of ex-POWs took place in Wolfsberg from 26th to 28th July 2013.
 About 115 people attended from the UK, New Zealand, Australia, the USA, France and the Netherlands.
 The hospitality we received was outstanding, far beyond our expectations.
 More..

 A large part of this website consists of information and photographs about the 300 or so Arbeitskommandos (Work Camps) connected to Stalag 18A.
 The 'Work Parties' button on the left-hand menu will lead you to a list of the known camps.
 This is not a complete list and new information will be added from time to time.

-A couple of new photos for 320/L at Heiligenkreuz.
+Lots of new photos for 945/GW at Selzthal.

 Dr Margit Berner from the Natural History Museum in Vienna has access to almost 5000 photographs of POWs taken at Stalag 18A when they arrived in July 1941.
 The photographs have no names attached, just the POW number.
 If you are searching for a photo of a relative, then you need the POW number.
 If your POW number is below 5000, then you have about a 1 in 2 chance that the photo you seek is in this set.
 With that in mind, you should contact Dr Berner (email@example.com).

 Alfred Harvey Albert Brown

 If you are successful in obtaining a photo, and even if the photo that you receive is not of the POW you seek, I'd appreciate a copy to add to this page.

 Deidre Mussen has certainly been busy since she got back to NZ.
 Have a look at the latest addition to the story of the mysterious Charlie Fairman.

 I've adapted Charlie Fairman's map to include some photos of Stalag 18A, to give some idea of the layout of the camp.
 You can find it from the Camp Layout page.